sotlampr/universal-joy/README.md

 ```
 ## Replicate our Experiments

 We provide the code that is necessary to replicate our experiments.
-Interested reader will find the detailed explanations of the experiment in the paper.
+Interested readers will find the detailed explanations of the experiments in the paper.

 ```bash
 # Prepare the data